DigitalConstruct-xyz/commandline_interface_flutter/README.md

           clear();
         } else {
           //USE function SINK TO ADD WIDGETS TO DISPLAY
-          //SINK IS SET IN CONSTRUCTOR OF CLIController IN setter of interpreter sink(
+          //METHOD SINK IS SET IN CONSTRUCTOR OF CLIController IN setter of interpreter sink(
               Container(child: Text('\$input: $command', style: TextStyle(color: Colors.greenAccent),))
           );